 - Because your heart does not beat normally the blood may pool in the heart.
 This may lead to blood clots, which can travel to the brain and cause a stroke.
 In fact, 15 percent of all strokes occur in people with atrial fibrillation.

 Our electrophysiologists (EPs) use the latest catheter-based treatments and minimally invasive surgical approaches to treat AFib, leading to long-lasting, more effective treatment.
-Meet our team.

 Learn more about care for arrhythmias at St. Joseph's Hospital.

 Most of the time, there is no underlying heart disease causing AFib.
 However, there are risk factors that could increase your chances of developing the condition:

 - Being male and 55 years of age or older

 - Lung disease

 - Chronic medical conditions, such as overactive thyroid and diabetes